-Located near the botanical gardens, Morne Bruce gives a beautiful view of the capitol of Roseau and of the sea.
-The botanical gardens are fairly small, but contain interesting tropical trees, plants, and free wi-fi.
-The remains of a bus crushed when a tree fell when Hurricane David hit the island in 1979.
-We were particularly interested in the Cannonball tree, which produces fruit that is the same size and shape as cannon balls!
+Located near the botanical gardens, Morne Bruce gives a beautiful view of the capital of Roseau and of the sea.
+The botanical gardens are fairly small but contain interesting tropical trees, plants, and free wi-fi.
+You can even view the remains of a bus that was crushed when a tree fell when Hurricane David hit the island in 1979.
+We were particularly interested in the Cannonball tree, which produces fruit that is the same size and shape as cannonballs!
 Our kids loved running through the banyan tree roots.

 5. Hike to a Boiling Lake